 Talend's capacity-based model tracks three metrics: data volume processed, number of job executions, and compute duration.
 All three variables contribute independently to monthly costs, creating complexity in budget forecasting compared to single-metric pricing models.

-What are the best Talend alternatives for cost-conscious organizations?
+What are the most affordable Talend ETL alternatives for cost-conscious organizations?

 Alternatives include Airbyte (open-source self-hosted option), Fivetran (managed ELT), and Integrate.io (fixed-fee unlimited at $1,999/month).
+For many cost-conscious teams, these ETL platforms can be more affordable than Talend once training, infrastructure, and capacity overages are factored in.
 Organizations prioritizing budget predictability often prefer fixed-fee models that eliminate consumption-based cost variability.